ghanashyambudhathoki01/ai-agent-blueprint/README.md

 ## What is an Agent?

 An agent is a system that autonomously carries out complex, multi-step workflows on behalf of users such as booking reservations, resolving support issues, generating reports, or committing code.
-Unlike traditional software or simple LLM-based chatbots, agents are capable of orchestrating workflows with independence and reliability.1
+Unlike traditional software or simple LLM-based chatbots, agents are capable of orchestrating workflows with independence and reliability.

 ---

 ## When to Use Agents

 Agents shine in scenarios where tasks are complex, involve judgment, or require multi-step reasoning not in repetitive or deterministic processes like translation, sentiment analysis, or transcription.
-Agents are best suited for tasks where autonomy, adaptability, and workflow orchestration are necessary.2
+Agents are best suited for tasks where autonomy, adaptability, and workflow orchestration are necessary.

 ---